shreyasvinaya/gspworkshop2025.github.io/_pages/venue.md

 You can get the tube from Heathrow airport to Paddington Station via the Elizabeth Line and then get a train directly from Paddington Station to Oxford.
 You do not need to get tickets in advance, but can via the trainline app.

 **The Airline:**
 The [Airline](https://www.theairlineoxford.co.uk/) is a bus that goes directly from Heathrow (and Gatwick) to Oxford.
 You can get it from the central bus station at terminals 2 and 3, and from stand 10 at terminal 5.
-Get off at either high street or Gloucester Green and LMH is a 20 minute walk away.
+Get off at either high street or Gloucester Green and Lady Margaret Hall is a 20 minute walk away.

 ---
 #### How to get from Gatwick Airport to Oxford